typedb/typedb/README.md

 ### The query language

 The query language of TypeDB is [TypeQL](‣).
-The syntax of TypeQL is fully varializable and provides native support for parametric queries.
-The language is based on [fully declarative and composable](https://typedb.com/features#modern-language) patterns, closely mirroring the structure of natural language.
+The syntax of TypeQL is fully variablizable and provides native support for polymorphic queries.
+The language is based on [fully declarative and composable](https://typedb.com/features#modern-language) patterns, mirroring the structure of natural language.

 ```php
 match $user isa user,